PROFIT: Projection-based Test in Longitudinal Functional Data: Simulation study

 \textbf{Power}: Fix the level of significance $\alpha=0.05$.
-The empirical power of PROFIT is plotted as a function of $\delta$ for different sample size $n$ and sparsity levels of the repeated measurements in Figure~\ref{fig:powercurve}.
+Figure~\ref{fig:powercurve} plots the empirical power of PROFIT as a function of $\delta$ for different sample size $n$ and sparsity levels of the repeated measurements.
 As expected, the power of the test increases with the sample size.
-Moreover, the power increases as the number of curves for each subjects increases.
+The power increases with larger number of curves per subjects.
 Interestingly, the power of the test increases more with increasing the number of curves per subject than with increasing the number of subjects.
 This is due to the accuracy in estimating the covariance of the projected data, which is higher, when the number of curves per subject $m_i$ increases; the observation is likely specific to the setting considered and it may not generalize.
 The power curves of the competitive methods are shown in the middle and rightmost plots of Figure~\ref{fig:powercurve}; they show that PROFIT is much more powerful than the available competitors, irrespective of the number of curves per subject are observed.

 The computation times of the proposed method for $n= 200$ are tabulated in Table~\ref{tab: computation time} under different sparsity conditions.
 We can see that our method is scalable to the ZC-MC method, thanks to the fast simulation from the asymptotic null distribution by \verb|RLRsim| package \citep{RLRsim}, and is much faster compared to the analogous bootstrap based procedures.
 The bootstrap based approach \citep{park2018simple} takes enormous amount of time (about $150$ times slower than PROFIT), by comparison, as it requires fitting the bivariate smoother multiple times for each simulation.